 • Add a great big salad to your dinner every single evening.

 • Puree your leftover cooked vegetables and save them for thickening soups and stews.

 • Grate carrots, zucchini, and sweet potatoes into meatloaf.

 • Add a smoothie to your daily diet and that should take care of your fruit intake.
 Toss in some kale or spinach and voila!
 You’ve managed to get in some veggies, too!

 Seriously!
 Eat them up.
 Here’s something that will help you double down and get tons of veggies in–fast and easy: our Just Juice Veggies.
-I use Just Juiced Greens in EVERYTHING from smoothies to soups, stews, and salads–
+I use Just Juiced Veggies in EVERYTHING from smoothies to soups, stews, and salads–

 I really don’t find it hard.
 Right now I am eating pastured eggs scrambled with lots of bell pepper.
 I stirred in some baby arugula at the end so it would still essentially be raw.
 Also eating a big raw carrot (have heard that eating a raw carrot every day, preferably with skin on, helps to balance hormones).
 Four lunch I’ll have more of the arugula, topped with chopped carrot and peppers, and a can of sardines.
 Dinner will be a tiny bit of grass fed steak with spinach.
 I will repeat the same veggies over a few days until they are used up, then buy some different ones.
 Oh, for fruit I had about half of an organic apple that I cut up for my daughter.
 Really not hard to get them in if you have them on hand.
 And I am trying to get better about packing veggies and fruit for day and weekend trips by car.